 Your donation supports an essential community service, is tax-deductible, and helps make the programs you depend on possible

-New York Times columnist David Brooks and Washington Post columnist Jonathan Capehart join Judy Woodruff to discuss the week in politics, including the historic inauguration, the Biden administration's early actions and a looming impeachment trial.
+New York Times columnist David Brooks and Washington Post columnist Jonathan Capehart join Judy Woodruff to discuss the week in politics, including the filibuster debate, reconciliation and resistance within the Democratic party, the American Jobs Plan, and gun control.

 Britain's Prince Philip, Queen Elizabeth's husband of 73 years, died Friday at Windsor Castle.
 The Duke of Edinburgh had been hospitalized nearly a month ago for heart surgery.
 Mourners defied COVID-19 protocols to gather in front of Buckingham Palace and Windsor Castle to lay flowers and offer condolences.
 In this report by Chris Ship, we take a look at his lengthy and often turbulent life.